cesaro/dpu-cav18-exp/doc/6-section-6.4.md

 ## Section 6.4: Profiling DPU

-Section 6.4 states a number of experimental conclusions about the percentage of the run time spent in the most important sub-procedures implemented by DPU.
+Section 6.4 of the paper states a number of experimental conclusions about the percentage of the run time spent in the most important sub-procedures implemented by DPU.
 In the sections below we address each of the claims made in paper.

 We use [Callgrind] and [KCachegrind] to validate our statements.
-DPU comes with a handy commandline option `--callgrind` that will run DPU under `callgrind` when DPU is invoked with the option.
+DPU comes with a handy commandline option `--callgrind` which, when passed to DPU, will run DPU under `callgrind`.

 The benchmarks used for these experiments are as follows: